Computationally accelerated experimental materials characterization -- drawing inspiration from high-throughput simulation workflows: Methods

 \section{Methods}

-\textbf{pyiron extension} We extended pyiron in the following way.
+\textbf{pyiron extension} The extension of pyiron comprises the following parts.
 First, we added a new `job` that inherits the basic functionality and integration to the installed pyiron instance automatically.
 Necessary additions include the definition of user-defined input variables, a recipe for the Gaussian process-based measurement, and functionality to retrieve the measured as well as the interpolated data along with the model.
 The input variables currently comprise a user, a measurement device name, a sample ID, initial measurement points for the Gaussian process, a sample file, and the maximum number of iterations (Tab.~\ref{tab:pyiron_input_params}).
 In a future iteration, this user input will serve as a basis for the automatic generation of metadata for datasets and will grow and change over time as more devices and measurement routines are implemented.
-The version used in this paper is published here~\cite{Stricker2022b} along with an example notebook on how to use it.
+The version used in this paper is published here~\cite{Stricker2022b} along with an example notebook on how to use it and to reproduce the figures of this article.